 How to help your company get started in deep learning

 Like big data, the business payoffs in deep learning are potentially huge, even if AI never reaches a state of true cognitive computing.
-Mastering deep learning requires a fast, agile, and highly efficient infrastructure; access to massive data stores; and a lot of patience, since machines need time and experiences to learn, just as humans do.
+Getting a firm command of deep learning requires a fast, agile, and highly efficient infrastructure; access to massive data stores; and a lot of patience, since machines need time and experiences to learn, just as humans do.
 But before you can reach the point of ROI, you have to get started.

 Where to start your deep learning journey